What We Know About New Netflix Movie Starring Leonardo DiCaprio And Jennifer Lawrence

 Plot

-This is a comedy-disaster with elements of political satire – this can be called the genre of the upcoming premiere from Netflix.
+This is a comedy-disaster with elements of political satire – this is how you can call the genre of the upcoming premiere from Netflix.
 Two young astronaut scientists Randall and Keith learn that very soon – literally six months later – a giant meteorite will fall on Earth.
 There is a risk that the entire planet will perish – unless, of course, action is taken.
 Wanting to warn humanity about the danger, they go on a press tour around the world, during which they meet with media representatives.
-Only now people are in no hurry to trust scientists.
+But people are in no hurry to trust scientists.
 We will see how astronauts try to convince humanity of the veracity of their important and terrifying discovery.

 Command